Pravargav/DSA_Note/Graph-MST-algorithms-Apna.md

 | **Suitable for**      | Small / dense graphs   | Large / sparse graphs      |
 | **Code simplicity**   | Easy                   | Moderate                   |

----

 #####  Intuition Difference

 ##### minKey()
--> Searches the entire list every time to find the minimum
+-> Searches the entire list every time to find the minimum -  Like checking every student's marks each time to find the topper

 ##### Priority Queue
--> Minimum element is always available at the top (efficient retrieval)

----

-##### Real-Life Analogy

-- **minKey()**
-  Like checking every student's marks each time to find the topper

-- **Priority Queue**
-  Like maintaining a sorted leaderboard where the topper is always at the top
+-> Minimum element is always available at the top (efficient retrieval) -   Like maintaining a sorted leaderboard where the topper is always at the top.

 ````